A Travel and Lifestyle Blog

 24 hours – This time would be spent with my family and closest friends.
 We would fly to Florence, Italy and eat truffle pasta at my favourite restaurant.
 We would talk and laugh and reminisce until the time ran out.
 A perfect 24 hours.

 I absolutely loved chatting to these ladies about how they would spend their time.
 It really made me think as well about the ways that my time should be spent, what I should make more time for.
-People, making memories, sharing moments of time, THAT is what life is all about.
+People, making memories, sharing moments of time, THAT is what life is all about, and cements to me that time is the greatest gift of all

 Time.
 It really is the most precious gift of all.
 I would love to know how you would spend one hour, 24 hours.
 What would you do in that time?
 Have you always longed for more time to do something?
 Let me know in the comments.
 Oh and if you like the idea of physically gifting some one time, Adexe have given me a discount code of 15% for you.
 Just use the code KERRYLIFELOVE15 and it is valid until 30/4/19